WildcatIP/other.js/FEATURES.md

 ## Capabilities

-### Permissionless
+### Driveby

+Driveby capabilites are those that, like the open web, are considered safe to apply without security or privacy considerations.
+They must not expose any information about the user and be idempotent with respect to the Chatternet.
+Features may use all of these capabilities without the need to prompt the user.
+If the user doesn't like the Feature, they may simply remove it.

 - Provide simple, declarative themes (e.g primary color, accent color, sound set, icon set).
 - Provide IME buttons.
 Builtin buttons are provided that hook device capabilities like camera roll, audio input, etc.
 - Customize button slots in the IME bar (e.g. donger could be a first class citizen next to audio input, or giphy could just replace audio input).
 - Suggest (ChatComplete)
-- Render a message which it sent
+- Render a message which the Feature itself sent

-### Conditionally permissionless
+### Conditionally permission guarded

-Permissionless when in combined with **only** the above "permissionless" capabilities and **not** each other or the below "permission guarded" capabilities.
+Safe for driveby when combined with **only** the above "driveby" capabilities and **not** each other or the below "permission guarded" capabilities.
+Otherwise, permission guarded.

 - Access the network
 - Read channel messages

 ### Permission guarded

+Capabilities which require user consent.

 - Post messages to the channel
 - Configure channel properties (e.g. who can post, readonly)